TheArturthur/CoppermindScraper/Cosmere/Rabzeen.md

 Indirect or uncertain references to the prophecy.

 >“*I think I've finally discovered why Rashek resents me so very much.
 He does not believe that an outsider such as myself - a foreigner - could possibly be the Hero of Ages.
 He believes that I have somehow tricked the philosophers, that I wear the piercings of the Hero unjustly.*”
 \-A quote from Alendi's logbook.[38]
-This implies that the prophecy mentions the Hero wearing piercings.
+This implies that the prophecy mentions the Hero wearing piercings.[39]